 Certain parishes had multiple abusers.
-St. Mark Parish in Catonsville had eleven child abusers living and working there from 1964 to 2004: Lentz and Belschner in the 1960s; Helowicz, David Smith, Dowdy and Duke in the 1970s; Heilman and Rouse in the 1980s; and LaPorta, Ernst and Zerhusen in the 1990s.
-Four parishes had six abusers: St. Michael-Overlea in Baltimore
+St. Mark Parish in Catonsville had thirteen child abusers serving there from 1964 to 2004: Lentz and Belschner in the 1960s; Bauernfeind, Helowicz, David Smith, Dowdy and Duke in the 1970s; Heilman and Rouse in the 1980s; and Bechtel, LaPorta, Ernst and Zerhusen in the 1990s.
+Four parishes had six abusers: St. Michael-